Adolf Hitler and vegetarianism: Contemporary records

 In his table talks, on 25 April 1942 at midday, Hitler addressed the issue of vegetarianism and spoke about Roman soldiers eating fruits and cereals and the importance of raw vegetables.
 He placed the emphasis on scientific arguments such as naturalists' observations and chemical efficacy.
-Hitler also disapproved of cosmetics, since they contained animal by-products, and he frequently teased Eva Braun about her habit of wearing makeup.
-Braun was also fond of turtle soup and notes from the interrogation of Hitler's personal aides about his daily routine in 1944 reveal that after midnight she would "direct that there should be another light snack of turtle soup, sandwiches, and sausages".
+Eva Braun was fond of turtle soup and notes from the interrogation of Hitler's personal aides about his daily routine in 1944 reveal that after midnight she would "direct that there should be another light snack of turtle soup, sandwiches, and sausages".

 Personal testimony and secondhand accounts

 All accounts by people familiar with Hitler's diet from 1942 onwards are in agreement that Hitler adhered to a vegetarian diet, but accounts of his diet prior to the Second World War are inconsistent in this regard with some stating he ate meat.
 Dione Lucas, a chef at a Hamburg hotel patronised by Hitler prior to the war, claimed that her stuffed squab was a favourite of his.
-According to Ilse Hess (wife of Rudolf Hess), in 1937, Hitler ceased eating meat except for liver dumplings.
+According to Ilse Hess (wife of Rudolf Hess), in 1937, Hitler ceased eating meat except for Leberknödel (liver dumplings).
 In his memoirs, Rochus Misch (who served as Hitler's bodyguard from 1940) states that during a train ride in 1941 he "saw Hitler eat meat for the only time in the five years I was with him".

-Margot Wölk, who became his unwilling food taster in 1942, stated that all the food she tested for Hitler was vegetarian, and she recalled no meat or fish.
-This account was backed up in 2017 when Russia's Federal Security Service granted permission to a team of French scientists to undertake an examination of Hitler's bones.
-An analysis of the tartar deposits found on the Führer's teeth and dentures found no traces of meat fibre.
-From an interview with forensic pathologist Philippe Charlier, who led the study, Agence France-Presse reported that Charlier had said that the analysis of Hitler's bad teeth and numerous dentures found white tartar deposits and no traces of meat fibre, and that the dictator was vegetarian.
+Margot Wölk, who became his unwilling food-taster in 1942, stated that all the food she tested for Hitler was vegetarian, and she recalled no meat or fish.
+This account was backed up in 2017 when the Russian Federal Security Service granted permission to a team of French scientists to undertake an examination of bones that purportedly belonged to Hitler.
+An analysis of the tartar deposits found on the teeth and dentures found no traces of meat fibre.
+From an interview with the forensic pathologist Philippe Charlier, who led the study, Agence France-Presse reported that Charlier had said that the analysis of Hitler's bad teeth and numerous dentures found white tartar deposits and no traces of meat fibre, and that the dictator was vegetarian.
+Charlier and his colleagues also added that though they were confident that the bones belonged to Hitler based on historical records, they cautioned that “further DNA analyses may be useful" to ensure its authenticity.